linkml/linkml/tests/output/docs/index.md

      * [AnonymousClassExpression](AnonymousClassExpression.md)
      * [AnonymousSlotExpression](AnonymousSlotExpression.md)
  * [AnonymousTypeExpression](AnonymousTypeExpression.md) - A type expression that is not a top-level named type definition.
 Used for nesting.
+ * [ArrayExpression](ArrayExpression.md) - defines the dimensions of an array
  * [ClassLevelRule](ClassLevelRule.md) - A rule that is applied to classes
      * [ClassRule](ClassRule.md) - A rule that applies to instances of a class
+ * [DimensionExpression](DimensionExpression.md) - defines one of the dimensions of an array
  * [Element](Element.md) - A named element in the model
      * [Definition](Definition.md) - abstract base class for core metaclasses
          * [ClassDefinition](ClassDefinition.md) - an element whose instances are complex objects that may have slot-value assignments